Women and HIV Viral Load

 The US treatment guidelines also provide recommendations on when to have viral load tests:

 If your drug regimen is working, your viral load should become undetectable within six months of starting treatment.
-If this does not happen, if your viral load stays detectable on stable therapy, or if your viral load keeps increasing, this can mean that your regimen is not controlling HIV as well as it should.
+If this does not happen, if your viral load stays detectable on stable therapy, or if your viral load keeps increasing, this can mean that your drug regimen is not controlling HIV as well as it should.
 It is important that you and your health care provider discuss all possible reasons (e.g., problems with drug absorption, adherence, drug resistance, drug interaction with other drugs) and take steps to correct the problem.
 These steps may include additional testing and considering changing HIV drugs.

 Our understanding of viral load has grown since 1996, when the first viral load test was approved and began to be widely used.
 Most early clinical trials that studied the role of viral load looked primarily at groups of men.
 Women were not enrolled in enough numbers in these trials for anyone to know whether there were sex-based differences in viral load.